almereyda/awesome-starred/README.md

 - [papers-I-read](https://github.com/shagunsodhani/papers-I-read) - A-Paper-A-Week
 - [typefaces](https://github.com/KyleAMathews/typefaces) - NPM packages for Open Source typefaces
 - [Practice](https://github.com/dm807cam/Practice) - A clean timeline theme for the Ghost CMS
-- [themostdangerouswritingapp](https://github.com/maebert/themostdangerouswritingapp) - If you stop typing for more than five seconds, all progress will be lost.
 - [foreground](https://github.com/jthingelstad/foreground) - A MediaWiki skin that focuses on putting your content in the foreground.
 - [wok](https://github.com/kimchi-project/wok) - A cherrypy framework for multi-purpose plug-ins
 - [paperless](https://github.com/the-paperless-project/paperless) - Scan, index, and archive all of your paper documents